 New heart procedure safer for women

 At the checkup, some physicians might recommend further testing to rule out or confirm a diagnosis.
-In the cases where a heart catheterization is required, women should ask their physicians about using a radial artery approach.
+In the cases where a cardiac catheterization is required, women should ask their physicians about using a radial artery approach.

 Standard heart catheterization involves inserting a catheter into the femoral artery in the groin and threading it to the heart to perform a variety of tasks, such as measuring the heart, diagnosing conditions, clearing a blockage or placing a stent.
-A new technique, called a radial artery catheterization, inserts the catheter into the radial artery at the wrist.
+A new technique, called a transradial catheterization, inserts the catheter into the radial artery at the wrist.